Butternut Squash Noodles With Brown Butter, Parmesan And Thyme

-I paired well cooked butternut squash noodle with simple Fall flavors.
-A rich brown butter, parmesan and fresh thyme blend well together in this rustic, yet elegant side dish.
+I paired well-cooked butternut squash noodles with simple Fall flavors.
+A rich brown butter, parmesan, and fresh thyme blend well together in this rustic, yet elegant side dish.
 This recipe would stand up well at a holiday meal and is not labor-intensive at all, making it even more appealing.

 My boys tried this recipe the day I developed it, and both liked it, especially the brown butter flavor.
 Neither chose to have more of it later with their dinner.
 But that’s okay.
 History has shown me that the next time I make it, they probably will.